amg-ai-labs/ai-predicate-networks/README.md

 - Adjust time range with an approval year slider
 - Search and highlight specific submission numbers
 - View device details in a side panel with links to summaries (if available)

+## Deployment

+The dashboard is deployed on PythonAnywhere and is publicly accessible.
+Visit [KXerxes on PythonAnywhere](https://www.pythonanywhere.com/user/KXerxes/) to have a play and explore the dashboard in action.

 ## File Structure